NWEA MAP Testing

 The spring NWEA MAP test in 7th grade counts towards Selective Enrollment High School applications (during 8th grade).

-The percentiles for the Math and Reading sections each will be translated to 150 points (150 for Math, 150 for Math) and will count as one-third (300 of 900) of the total 900 points for Selective Enrollment.
+The percentiles for the Math and Reading sections each will be translated to 150 points (150 for Math, 150 for reading) and will count as one-third (300 of 900) of the total 900 points for Selective Enrollment.

 7th graders at CPS schools during the 2018-19 school year will take the NWEA MAP tests at school in the spring.
 Students at non-CPS schools will likely need to register to take the NWEA MAP test at a designated testing location (we expect that the non-CPS testing dates will be Saturdays or Sundays this coming fall -- September 2019).